-The Stakeholders Relationship Committee (SRC) comprises of 3 directors, namely Shri Brijendra Sahay (Chairperson), Smt.
+The Stakeholders Relationship Committee (SRC) was reconstituted on March 05, 2024 after the demise of Late Brijendra Sahay.
+The committee comprised of 3 directors, namely Shri Rajiv Kumar Lal (Chairperson), Smt.
 Anshu Roy and Shri Awdhesh Kumar Srivastava.
 The committee looks into redressal of shareholders, investors, depositors and customer complaints.
-The Stakeholders Relationship Committee met two times during the year on August 10, 2022 and February 14, 2023.
+The Stakeholders Relationship Committee met two times during the year on August 14, 2023 and February 09, 2024.
 The details of attendance at the committee meetings are as under:

 Directors No. of Meetings Attended

-Shri Brijendra Sahay 2
+Shri Brijendra Sahay# 1

 Ms. Anshu Roy 2

 Shri Awdhesh Kumar Srivastava 2

+Shri Rajiv Kumar Lal -